-Aynsley was the Assistant Director and Dramaturge for Cracked, New Light on Dementia, a groundbreaking play that has been the focus of a three-year study through the Partnerships in Dementia Care and the University of Waterloo.
+Aynsley was the Dramaturge and Assistant Director for Cracked, New Light on Dementia, a groundbreaking play that has been the focus of a three-year study through the Partnerships in Dementia Care and the University of Waterloo.
 Keep an eye out for upcoming performances in Toronto and the surrounding areas.
+The play has been turned into a film, and the first screening was on January 19 at the Hot Docs Cinema in Toronto.

-Finally, her chapter, "Hooray for You and Me: The Story of a Theatre Group" was published in a new anthology: Care Home Stories: Aging, Disability, and Long-Term Residential Care.
-The book is now available in print, and will be offered online free of charge (open access) in the new year, so stay tuned!
+Her chapter, "Hooray for You and Me: The Story of a Theatre Group" was published in a new anthology: Care Home Stories: Aging, Disability, and Long-Term Residential Care.
+The book is now available in print, and will be offered online free of charge (open access) soon, so stay tuned!